keithnlarsen/restmvc.js/README.md

 RestMVC make all the models, controllers, and RestErrors junk available to you via the following:

-  * restMVC.Models[] - all your models are available here.
+  * restMVC.Models[] - all your models are available here by name, such as: var personModel = restMVC.Models['person'];
-  * restMVC.Controllers[] - all your controllers are available here.
+  * restMVC.Controllers[] - all your controllers are available here by name, such as: var personController = restMVC.Controllers['person'];
   * restMVC.RestError - the RestError infrastructure is available to you here for customization.
   * restMVC.ErrorMapper - this defines what the error handler does when it gets passed a particular error.
-  * restMVC.ErrorHandler - this is used by the Express app to handle the errors, actually you have to set this mapping up, I'll describe it below.
+  * restMVC.ErrorHandler - this is used by the Express app to handle the errors, actually you have to wire this up by doing: app.error(restMVC.ErrorHandler);
-  * restMVC.Initialize(app, mongoose) - This is what kicks off the everything, called by you in your app.js file.
+  * restMVC.Initialize(app, mongoose) - This is what kicks off everything, called by you in your app.js file.
   * restMVC.BaseController - This is the base controller that all others are created from, exposed for testing purposes.
   * restMVC.RegisterRoutes(app, controller) - Registers the default routes for the default controller, exposed for testing purposes.